openstack/whitebox-tempest-plugin/README.rst

 Most tests have specific hardware requirements.
 These are documented in the tests themselves and the tests should fast-fail if these hardware requirements are not met.
 You will require multiple nodes to run these tests and will need to manually specify which test to run on which node.
+For more information on our plans here, refer to :ref:`roadmap`.

 For more information on TripleO/Director, refer to the `Red Hat OpenStack Platform documentation`__.